helicalinsight/helicalinsight/ib/helicalbi/docs/INTERACTIVE_FLOW.md

 # Interactive Flow (`POST /interactive`)

 This document describes the end-to-end flow for the **interactive** chat endpoint implemented in [`bl/interactive.py`](../bl/interactive.py).
-It covers request handling, agent-file branching, LangGraph orchestration, SQL execution, visualization, response shaping, and all supported use cases.
+It covers request handling, model-file branching, LangGraph orchestration, SQL execution, visualization, response shaping, and all supported use cases.

 ---